MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/configure.md

 This article describes how to configure Credential Guard using Microsoft Intune, Group Policy, or the registry.

+> [!IMPORTANT]
+> Windows Server 2025 is in PREVIEW.
+This information relates to a prerelease product that may be substantially modified before it's released.
+Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-## Default Enablement
+## Default enablement

 Starting in Windows 11, 22H2 and Windows Server 2025 (preview), Credential Guard is [enabled by default on devices which meet the requirements](index.md#default-enablement).

-System administrators can still explicitly [enable](#enable-credential-guard) or [disable](#disable-credential-guard) Credential Guard using one of the methods described in this article.
-Explicitly configured values will overwrite default enablement state, typically after reboot.
+System administrators can explicitly [enable](#enable-credential-guard) or [disable](#disable-credential-guard) Credential Guard using one of the methods described in this article.
+Explicitly configured values will overwrite default enablement state after reboot.

-### How to Prevent Default Enablement

 Devices that have had Credential Guard explicitly disabled *prior* to updating to a version of Windows that comes with default enablement will NOT have Credential Guard enabled upon update.
 In this case Credential Guard will continue to be disabled even after updating to a version of Windows that enables Credential Guard by default.

+> [!IMPORTANT]
+> For information about known issues related to default enablement, see [Credential Guard: known issues](considerations-known-issues.md).

 ## Enable Credential Guard